 The Future of Learning is a national event bringing together educators, government, business and community organisations to raise awareness of the challenges and opportunities of rapid technology change – to students, to staff and to organisations.
 We’re entering a period of rapid change and uncertainty, and our goal is to catalyse the systemic change needed to ensure we can adapt successfully.

-- Ignite a community of action
+- An ongoing community of action and connection

 Hamish Duff is a Director at Recalibrate Ltd – helping organisations to successfully take advantage of technology to transform the way they operate.
 This is achieved through independent review and analysis of technology strategy, developing roadmaps for change, establishing strong technology foundations and strategic positioning to thrive and survive in a world of rapid technology change.